Parc Eglos Nursery

 - Specialist skills or training our staff have

 Our current policy is to employ staff who have a minimum Level 3 childcare qualification.
-One member of staff has just completed and passed a Foundation Degree.
+One member of staff has completed and passed a Foundation Degree.
 All our staff have had Safeguarding training which is regularly updated.
 We provide annual in house training on health and safety.
-All staff are trained in Paediatric First Aid, Food Hygiene, Makaton, Team Teach, Visual Support and support for children with sensory needs.
+All staff are trained in Paediatric First Aid, Food Hygiene, Visual Support and support for children with sensory needs.

 - Support we offer regarding children's health and well-being